DrummerDee/DigitalArt__v3/README.md

 * Swiperjs
 * MongoDB
 * Heroku
+* JWT
+* Bcrypt

 ## Features

 * With a click of a button users can enter different rooms in the museum
+* Users are able to create an account and upload their own art
 * Within the gallery, users are able to swipe through pictures and follow the links to the artists who has their art displayed in the gallery
 * Within the 14th room, users are able to comment their thoughts as well as edit and delete their comment
 * On departure, users are met with a 'Thank You' note and provided the links to developer socials